1mi0/CoinSystem/README.md

 ## Plan for Making the Rank System

-### Sql Part - mi0
+### Sql Part
-Getting and Saving things into DB
+Info: Getting and Saving things into DB
+Working: mi0
+To Do:
 #### Sql Initialization
 #### Reading All the Ranks
 #### Adding New Ranks